 - Pioneering campaigner on global economic justice, human rights and environmental issues

 Mary Robinson's Biography

 Mary Robinson was the first female President of Ireland in the 1990s, the first woman to hold his role.
 She was known for elevating the country to a new level of international status by fighting for controversial changes and bridging religious, social, and economic groups.
 Mary Robinson is now a sought after keynote speaker on climate change as well as on inequality and human rights.

-President Robinson’s campaign for worldwide democracy continues today with her work as president of the Mary Robinson Foundation – Climate Justice, a center for thought leadership, education, and advocacy on the struggle for global justice.
+President Robinson’s campaign for worldwide democracy continued with her work as president of the Mary Robinson Foundation – Climate Justice, a center for thought leadership, education, and advocacy on the struggle for global justice.
 She believes strongly that there is a seat at the table for businesses when it comes to solving human rights, justice, and environmental issues.
 President Robinson is also a member of the Club of Madrid.